By Emma Marshall

 Most of Keukenhof is relatively flat (or if not, on a gentle slope) so accessibility should not be an issue.
 There are disabled toilets on site.

 Wheelchairs can be hired for a 20 euro deposit and these can be reserved in advance.

-How do you get to the Keukenhof Gardens?
+How can I get to the Keukenhof Gardens?